February 20, 2021

 Tune in: http://bit.ly/WL-YOUTUBE

-Welcome to the third Saturday of our month-long Winter Festival!
-This week’s online concert is set to carry you across a slew of sonic realms.
+Welcome to first show of our month-long Winter Festival!
+This online concert is set to carry you across a slew of sonic realms.
 We’re going to start in the electro-pop realm with Maryze, then to the swoony shoegaze noise-pop world of Zoon, then to the metallic rapper/producer AND 2020 Polaris Music Prize winner BACKXWASH.
 Pack your bags because this is one hell of a trip to go on!

-Streaming from La Sotterenea in Montreal and mystery music spots, this show is worth inviting all of your friends to “hangout” at.
+Recorded at La Sala Rossa + The Diving Bell Social Club in Montreal and Palace Sound in Toronto, this show is worth inviting all of your friends to “hangout” at.

 Order drinks from Collective Arts Brewing – free delivery w/ promo code “WAVELENGTHFRIENDS” !